Aquasin/Book-Forum-Webapp/README.md

 ### Frontend

 -   Details Post (make better)
+-   Edit Post
--   Toast if Error in Login, Register, Creating a new Post
+-   Toast if Error in Creating a new Post
+-   Modal when deleting a post
 -   Mobile Friendly
 -   Refactoring